It is important to find out if you have a navicular fracture, because

 Rollerblading, skateboarding, or bike riding.
 They can also occur as a result

-of a car accident or a punching incident.
+of a car crash or a fistfight.

 What are the symptoms?

-Because most scaphoid fractures do not
+Because most navicular fractures do not

 cause the wrist to look broken and many cause only minor symptoms, it can be